-Growing cannabis is not like growing a garden, if anything its comparable to serious aquaponic enthusiasts (not weed growers, aquarium folk), as many have said weed is fairly easy to grow however getting that “dank cola” the size of your forearm is the hard part .
+Growing cannabis according to websites like https://www.cbdoilking.co.uk/ is not like growing a garden, if anything its comparable to serious aquaponic enthusiasts (not weed growers, aquarium folk), as many have said weed is fairly easy to grow however getting that “dank cola” the size of your forearm is the hard part .
 PH is VERY important.
 Light power is important to the size of tge buds and soil area is directly dependent to tge final size of your plant.
 Like aquarium fish actually.

 These are some of the important factors to looks for when growing cannabis:

 You can opt for growing your plants in open ground.
-Your plants depending on the seeds https://www.iceheadshop.co.uk/cannabis-seeds.html will be able grow a lot taller, but you will be dependent on good weather conditions.
+Your plants depending on the seeds and the kind of CBD oil that needs to be extracted for places like https://www.cbdoilking.co.uk/shop/cbd-vape-oil will be able grow a lot taller, but you will be dependent on good weather conditions.
 Cannabis plants only start flowering in late summer and if the weather is rainy and cold your crop will fail.
 Plants in pots stay smaller, but you are able to control the growing conditions.
 You can for instance put them in the shade or inside.
 It’s a trade-off you have to make for yourself.
 If you want to grow your plant in a pot, you will have to buy a suitable pot.
 Pots are available in various sizes.
 The size you need depends on the size you wish your plant to reach and the available space.

 You also need soil to put in the pots.
 The choice is abundant.
 You can opt for the cheap bags of soil you can find in the garden centers.
 It’s possible to grow your plant in this, but beginners might experience problems with it.
 These types of soil do not contain enough nutrients for cannabis plants, are not light enough and dry and harden very easily.